Naman-45/BitcoinTS/README.md

-Create a simple Bitcoin like server that has the following components -
+## Bitcoin like server that has the following components -

 1. Central server - A central websocket server that all miners connect to to exchange messages
 2. Miner server -